 Clink 78 was a former courthouse that has been transformed into a funky youth hostel.
 The original prison cells have been converted into private rooms complete with barred window, a steel toilet, and a heavy metal door.
 Little green buttons have been installed inside the room so that nowadays you are able to open the heavy metal door whenever you want to.

-Kings Cross St. Pancras station is a tourists’ paradise with a rich history and abundant culture to experience.
+Kings Cross Kings Cross left Luggage is a tourists' paradise with a rich history and abundant culture to experience.
 But it is also an international gateway onto the continent of Europe.
-Home to the international Eurostar, it is certainly one of the best ways of international travel as it is cheaper and takes less than 40 minutes’ time to get off at Paris from London.
+Home to the international Eurostar, it is certainly one of the best ways of international travel as it is cheaper and takes less than 40 minutes' time to get off at Paris from London.

 Click here to book seats directly with Eurostar.
 But if you are looking to explore more of Europe after your international train ride, check GoEuro to plan more extensive and detailed routes.